-- Subspace embedding definition. - $\epsilon$ -net definition, and motivation for why they are used to prove subspace embedding from the Johnson-Lindenstrauss lemma.
+- ε -net definition, and motivation for why they are used to prove subspace embedding from the Johnson-Lindenstrauss lemma.
 Should understand high level idea of this proof, but don't need to memorize details. - The Johnson-Lindenstrauss lemma statement and ability to apply Hanson-Wright inequality.
-Do not need to memorize Hanson-Wright. - Application of subspace embeddings to approximate regression - Definition of leverage scores and high level idea of subspace embedding via leverage score sampling and matrix Chernoff bound.
+Do not need to memorize Hanson-Wright. - Definition of leverage scores and high level idea of subspace embedding via leverage score sampling and matrix Chernoff bound.
 Do not need to memorize matrix Chernoff bound. - Loewner ordering notation.
-I.e., for $M, N \in \mathbb{R}^{d \times d}$ , $M \preceq N$ if for all $x \in \mathbb{R}^d$ , $x^T M x \leq x^T N x$ . - Variational characterization of the leverage scores. - Spectral sparsifier definition and its connection to cut preservation and subspace embedding. - Equivalence between leverage scores of the vertex-edge incidence matrix and effective resistances.
-Don't need to know the proof (we didn't cover it).
+I.e., for $M, N \in \mathbb{R}^{d \times d}$, $M \preceq N$ if for all $x \in \mathbb{R}^d$, $x^T M x \leq x^T N x$. - Variational characterization of the leverage scores. - Spectral sparsifier definition and its connection to cut preservation and subspace embedding. - Equivilance between leverage scores of the vertex-edge incidence matrix and effective resistances.
+Don't need to memorize the proof.